JamesCoalchi/JCWebsiteBlocker/README.md

 # JC Website Blocker

 JC Website Blocker is a browser extension that helps you block unwanted websites and automatically close tabs containing those sites.
-This simple tool improves productivity and helps maintain focus by restricting access to specific URLs.

 ## Features